Ven a bailar conmigo

-"Ven a bailar conmigo" (/es/; English: "Come dance with me"; "Kom og dans med meg" /no/) was the entry in the Eurovision Song Contest 2007, performed in English and Spanish by Guri Schanke.
+"Ven a bailar conmigo" (/es/; English: "Come dance with me"; "Kom og dans med meg" /no/) is a song by Guri Schanke.
+It in the Eurovision Song Contest 2007 after winning the Melodi Grand Prix 2007.

 The song is a Latin-inspired number.
 Schanke sings about how much she loves to dance and urges her unnamed listener (in Spanish) to "come dance with [her]".
 BBC commentary during the contest explained that Schanke had participated in a reality-television show with a dancing theme, thus explaining the lyrics.

 The song was written and composed by Thomas G:son, who also contributed the entry in the same contest, "I Love You Mi Vida".
 This represents one of a very small number of contests where the same writer has represented two countries at once.

 Melodi Grand Prix

 Schanke won the Norwegian semi-final of Melodi Grand Prix 2007 (the Norwegian national selection) on 27 January, and "Ven a bailar conmigo" soon became a hit in gay bars in Oslo, to which her response was "Fantastic!
 I love it!".
 Schanke performed the song in the Norwegian national final (on 10 February 2007), in the English language; however, the title of the song is in Spanish and means 'come dance with me'.
 It scored shared second place by the judges, but was a runaway winner for viewers, receiving almost 95,000 televotes.